 - Academic research journals.
 Academic journals help you identify which scholars who are publishing research in your field of interest.
 The following academic business journals feature research in finance:

 Step Three: Criteria and Evaluation

 Goal.
 Narrow down your list of schools by evaluating their relative merits.
 Rankings and graduate performance data can help you determine which school presents the best value given your career goals.

 Criteria.
 Take into account the following criteria to help you evaluate the finance doctoral programs on your list.

 - Reputation.
 How selective is the school?
 Where does it stand in the rankings?

 - Job Placement.
 The placement history data of recent doctoral graduates can help you gauge the value of the degree on the job market.
 Many schools report how many graduates took academic vs. non-academic jobs, how many received tenure, and even starting salaries.

 - Graduation Rate.
 How many graduate students complete the program?
 What kind of support services does the school offer?

 - Resources.
 Consider the availability of libraries, research facilities, software and technology, and teaching assistantships.

 - Funding.
 Many PhD students are eligible for stipends and tuition grants.
-Explore the availability of scholarships, guaranteed teaching assistant positions, student loans, and other funding sources.
+Explore the availability of scholarships, teaching assistant positions, student loans, and other funding sources.
 Finally, evaluate the total cost of your investment, taking into account the cost of living, tuition, and the expected time to completion of the degree.